FREQUENTLY ASKED QUESTIONS

 (505) 473-0982.
 This is trash pickup for residents that live in Santa Fe County.

-What is the number for Solid Waste (trash, recycling)?
+What is the number for Environment Services (solid waste, trash, recycling)?